Why I Never Shoot RAW — FujiFilm Simulations, Recipes, and More!

 An Ode to Kodachrome (+ More Links to Recipes!)

 Kodachrome is probably the most iconic photographic film ever made.
 It was legendary, and many people saw the world through its colors.
-Kodak produced Kodachrome film from 1935 through 2009, when, to the dismay of photographers around the world, it was suddenly discontinued.
+Kodak produced Kodachrome film from 1935 through 2009, when it was suddenly discontinued, to the dismay of photographers around the world.

 The Kodachrome name has been used for many different films over the years.
 The first Kodachrome product was a two-glass-plate color negative that was introduced in 1915.
-Like all other color photography methods of its time, the results weren’t particularly good and the product not especially successful.
+Like all other color photography methods of its time, the results weren’t particularly good, and the product was not especially successful.

-In 1935, Kodak released its next Kodachrome product: a positive color transparency film.
-This Kodachrome was the first film that produced reasonably accurate colors, and, because of that, was the first commercially successful color film.
-It became the standard film for color photography for a couple decades, and was even Ansel Adams’ preferred choice for color work.
+In 1935, Kodak released its next Kodachrome product: a positive-color transparency film.
+This Kodachrome was the first film that produced reasonably accurate colors and, because of that, was the first commercially successful color film.
+It became the standard film for color photography for a couple of decades and was even Ansel Adams’ preferred choice for color work.

-The December 1946 issue of Arizona Highways, which was the first all-color magazine in the world, featured Barry Goldwater’s Kodachrome images.
-While the most popular Kodachrome during this time was ISO 10, Kodak also produced an ISO 8 version, as well as a Tungsten option in the 1940s.
+The December 1946 issue of Arizona Highways, the first all-color magazine in the world, featured Barry Goldwater’s Kodachrome images.
+While the most popular Kodachrome at this time was ISO 10, Kodak also produced an ISO 8 version and a Tungsten option in the 1940s.

 Kodak made significant improvements to Kodachrome, and in 1961 released Kodachrome II.
 This film boasted more accurate colors, sharper images, finer grain, and a faster ISO of 25.
 While it was still somewhat similar to the previous Kodachrome, it was better in pretty much every way.
-A year later Kodachrome-X was introduced, which had an ISO of 64, and produced more saturation and increased contrast, but was grainier.
-Kodachrome for cinema had an ISO of 40, and would continue to be ISO 40 until 2009 when Kodak discontinued Kodachrome.
-There was a movement in the early-1970s to end Kodachrome because the process to develop was very toxic.
+A year later, Kodachrome-X was introduced with an ISO of 64, producing more saturation and increased contrast but grainier.
+Kodachrome for cinema had an ISO of 40 and would continue to be ISO 40 until 2009 when Kodak discontinued Kodachrome.
+There was a movement in the early 1970s to end Kodachrome because the process of development was very toxic.
 Kodachrome is actually a black-and-white film with color added during development, which you can imagine isn’t a simple procedure.
 Instead of discontinuing their most popular color film, Kodak made a new version that required a less-toxic (but still toxic) and less complicated (but still complicated) development process.
 This appeased those who wanted the film gone, but the new version of Kodachrome was not initially well-received by all photographers, some of whom liked the old version better.
 William Eggleston, for example, who used Kodachrome extensively in his early career, wasn’t a fan of the new version, and used other films instead.

 I shot many rolls of Kodachrome 64, and a few rolls of Kodachrome 25.
 My favorite was Kodachrome 64 because it had more contrast and more saturated colors—while it was a little less true-to-life, it produced bolder pictures more like Paul Simon’s description.
 It was a sad day for me when Kodak discontinued it.
 At that time, I was just getting into digital photography; in retrospect I wish that I had paused on digital and exposed a few more rolls of Kodachrome, just for the joy of it.